Trump greenlights Keystone XL pipeline, but obstacles loom

 "In addition, TransCanada may still need to reach deals with hundreds of potentially affected landowners on the pipeline’s route.
 There is a lot of work ahead for TransCanada.”

-The project could be a boon for Canada, which has struggled to bring its vast oil reserves to market.
+The project could be a boon for Canada, which has struggled to get its vast oil reserves to market.

 "Our government has always been supportive of the Keystone XL pipeline and we are pleased with the U.S. decision," said a spokesman for Canada's minister of natural resources.
 "The importance of a common, continental energy market cannot be overstated."